LeenAl1/LeenAl1/README.md

-Hi 👋 My name is Leen Alhejoj
+Hi 👋 My name is Leen A

 Computer Science Major